 Description of Data

 The primary source of catch information regarding sharks is the SPC-held observer database which, despite low coverage in all regions (Table 1 %Observer coverage by region), has a substantial amount of information regarding operational characteristics as well as fate and condition data on captured sharks.
 Observed hooks set is used here because it is a “common currency” and allows for the standardisation of observer coverage rates when undertaking analyses.
 In addition to the observer data, SPC holds operational logsheet and aggregate data on shark catches by longline fisheries.
 The operational data submitted to the SPC are at a higher spatial resolution than the aggregate data, and are useful for catch estimation, but in practice their utility is limited by the lack of data provision by species for shark (Table 2 Logsheet coverage by region % that ID sharks to species), especially in equatorial regions where the majority of the longline effort occurs.
 Aggregate coverage rates are on par with the coverage rates of the operational logsheet data sets, although coverage differs greatly by region (Table 3).
-Historical coverage rates are poor partly because prior to February 2011 sharks were not amongst the species for which data provision was required (WCPFC 2013); since that time, data provision for 13 species designated by WCPFC as key shark species is mandatory .
+Historical coverage rates are poor partly because prior to February 2011 sharks were not amongst the species for which data provision was required (WCPFC 2013); since that time, data provision for the 13 species designated by WCPFC as key shark species is mandatory .
 Under CMM 2007-01, required levels of Regional Observer Programme (ROP) coverage in longline fisheries are set to rise to 5% from June 2012 in most areas, but annual average values have been <1% in recent years (for the entire WCPO).
 With some notable exceptions (e.g. northeast and southwest of Hawaii), most observed sets occurred within Exclusive Economic Zones (EEZs).
 A thorough examination of the SPC-held fisheries data and its utility for shark related analyses can be found in Clarke et al. (2011).

-Building on the work of Clarke et al (2011), this indicator analysis uses the six WCPFC statistical areas as defined in the 2010 WCPFC bigeye tuna stock assessment (Figure 1) As noted in Clarke et al. (2011), these regions are somewhat arbitrarily assigned to the key shark species.
+Building on the work of Clarke et al (2011), this indicator analysis uses the six WCPFC statistical areas as defined in the 2010 WCPFC bigeye tuna stock assessment (Figure 1).
+As noted in Clarke et al. (2011), these regions are somewhat arbitrarily assigned to the key shark species.
 However, given the fact that the predominant source of fishing mortality for these species is the longline fishery targeting tropical tunas (as well as billfishes and occasionally sharks), these regions adequately capture the important characteristics of the fisheries.
 Therefore, for purposes of comprehension and comparison to the previous analysis, we opted to keep the same regions.

 Longline Fishery Data